pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/organizations.md

 ---
 title_tag: "Pulumi Cloud: Organizations"
 title: "Organizations"
 meta_desc: Organizations are a space for you to collaborate on shared projects and stacks.
-Learn more about how Organizations work in the Pulumi Cloud Service.
+Learn more about how Organizations work in the Pulumi Cloud.
 menu:
   intro:
     parent: pulumi-cloud